Orientations of Morse flow trees in Legendrian contact homology: Abstract

 \section{Abstract}

-Let $\Lambda$ be a spin Legendrian submanifold of the 1-jet space of a smooth manifold.
-We prove that the Legendrian contact homology of $\Lambda$ with integer coefficients can be computed using Morse flow trees.
+Let $\Lambda$ be a closed, connected, spin Legendrian submanifold of the 1-jet space of a smooth $n$-dimensional manifold.
+We give a coherent orientation scheme for the moduli space of rigid Morse flow trees of $\Lambda$, implying that the Legendrian contact homology of $\Lambda$ with integer coefficients can be computed using Morse flow trees.
+If $n>1$ then this orientation scheme can be computed with an algorithm which uses intersections of oriented flow manifolds in $M$ together with combinatorial data coming from the trees.